Accounting Error Rate & Cost Report 2026

 Understanding Accounting Error Rates

-Accounting errors are more common than most companies realize.
+Accounting errors are more common than most companies realize A fractional CFO can help you navigate industry benchmarks in this area.
 While exact error rates vary based on industry, company size, and process quality, research consistently shows that a significant percentage of financial transactions contain errors:

 The Cost of Finding and Fixing Errors